ManuelLerchner/fpv-tutorial-SS23/material/w13-threads/13-threads.md

 print_endline (string_of_int result) ;;
 ```

 Using this we can retrieve the return value of the thread.
 Note that we can only send one value through the channel.
-If we want to send multiple values we can use the `Event.send` method multiple times.